-Looking for a new place to live can be a stressful experience, and figuring out what you can afford to spend on rent can be one of the most challenging aspects of the process.
+Looking for a new place to live can be a stressful experience, and figuring out how much you should spend on rent can be one of the most challenging aspects of the process.

-How much you can afford to pay depends on how much you earn every month, your debt payments and other expenses, and your future financial goals.
+How much you can afford to pay for rent depends on how much you earn every month, your debt payments, other expenses and your future financial goals.
 Here's what to keep in mind as you search for a place to live.

 How Much Rent Can You Afford?

-One popular budgeting method is based on the 50/30/20 rule.
-With this approach, 50% of your monthly income goes toward necessities, 20% goes toward debt payments and savings (including retirement), and the remaining 30% is set aside for discretionary and lifestyle-related expenses.
+Another popular budgeting method is based on the 50/30/20 rule.
+With this approach, 50% of your monthly income goes toward necessities (including rent), 20% goes toward debt payments and savings (including retirement) and the remaining 30% is set aside for discretionary and lifestyle-related expenses.

-You start by counting up all of your typical monthly expenses and placing them in one of the three categories.
-Because rent falls under necessary expenses, here's how you'd determine what you can afford:
+This strategy usually requires some calculations and tinkering.
+Start by totalling all of your typical monthly expenses and categorizing them.
+Because rent falls under necessary expenses, here's how you might determine what you can afford:

-- Start by figuring out what 50% of your monthly income is.
+- Figure out what 50% of your monthly income is.
 For instance, if your take-home pay is $5,000, you can budget $2,500 per month for necessary expenses.

 - Calculate the percentage of your income that you're currently spending on other necessities.
-Don't include existing rent payments, but keep in mind things like utilities that you'll also have to pay at your new place.
+Try to estimate new or changing expenses, such as utilities at your new place.
+Don't include existing rent payments.

 - Subtract the total amount you're spending on other necessary expenses from your 50% figure.
 This number is what you can afford to pay in rent each month.
-So, if 50% of your monthly income is $2,500, and $700 goes toward other (non-housing) bills, you should aim for a rent payment of $1,800 or less.
+So, if 50% of your monthly income is $2,500, and $700 goes to bills, you should aim for a rent payment of $1,800 or less.

 How to Save Money on Rent

-Regardless of how much you can afford to spend on rent, it's a good idea to take some time to consider ways you can reduce your monthly cost:
+Regardless of how much you can afford to spend on rent, it's a good idea to take some time to consider ways you can reduce your monthly costs:

 - Move in with a roommate.
 Living with someone else isn't always ideal, but it can cut your rent expense in half every month, or even more if you're comfortable living with two or three people.

 - Shop around.
 When searching for a place to rent, you'll typically find several options at various price points.
-In some cases, one apartment, home or condo may cost less than a similar one.
 Do your due diligence and shop around to make sure you get the most value out of your lease.

 - Sign a longer lease.
-Landlords place a lot of value on stability, so you may be able to negotiate a lower monthly rent in exchange for a longer lease.
+Landlords value stability, so you may be able to negotiate a lower monthly rent in exchange for a longer lease.